 In this (pretty long) post, I’m going to attempt to coin a name for an application vulnerability, most commonly found in mobile apps.
 This is “App Forgery”.

+I’ve been travelling on Virgin trains a lot recently and finally decided to take a look at their free movie-streaming app “BEAM”.
 Super-excited to be about to watch Forest Gump on my journey, I found that whenever I hit play, the app’s custom video-player decided to freeze and eventually crash the app on my device of […]

 So the Treema bug I found a few years ago was fairly cool in my opinion, something a bit different anyway.
 So it was disappointing that Threema didn’t respond to me at all and then released a patched/updated Threema to the AppStore with something like “general improvements’ in the change-log.. lovely.. very general.
 Well, anyway… process this for a second […]

 I sent Threema an email disclosing this and got an auto-reply saying that they commonly take a week to reply to customer messages.
 Since I hate waiting for things and its not a total remote RCE flaw, lets just put it here for now.
 The flaw allows gaining local access to a user’s Threema application, […]